M4 carbine: Development of the M4

 In June 1985, the Picatinny Arsenal was given a contract to produce 40 prototypes of the XM4.
-Initially a joint program between the Army and Marines, in 1986 the Army withdrew their funding.
+Initially a joint program between the Army and Marines, the Army withdrew its funding in 1986.
 The XM4 was finished in 1987, and the Marines adopted 892 for that fiscal year, with the designation "carbine, 5.56mm, M4".
 Owing to experience from the 1991 Gulf War, the Army gave Colt its first production contracts for M4 carbines in May and July 1993, and M4A1 carbines for United States Special Operations Command (SOCOM) operators in February 1994.

 Interest in the M4 carbine was accelerated after the Battle of Mogadishu (1993), in which Rangers complained that their M16 rifles were "unwieldy", whereas members of Delta Force in the same battle, equipped with the CAR-15, had no such complaints.
 The M4 carbine first saw action in the hands of U.S. troops deployed to Kosovo in 1999 in support of the NATO-led Kosovo Force.
-It would subsequently be used heavily by U.S. forces during the war on terror, including in Operation Enduring Freedom and the Iraq War.
-In the Army, the M4 had largely replaced M16A2s as the primary weapon of forward deployed personnel by 2005.
+It was subsequently used heavily by U.S. forces during the war on terror, including in Operation Enduring Freedom and the Iraq War.
+In the Army, the M4 had largely replaced M16A2s as the primary weapon of forward-deployed personnel by 2005.
 The M4 carbine also replaced most submachine guns and selected handguns in U.S. military service, as it fires more effective rifle ammunition that offers superior stopping power and is better able to penetrate modern body armor.